stephen304/MCAuthAll/README.md

 * Premium clients can play on the server like normal

 * Non-Premium players must use a launcher that is modified to log in to your server
-  * As of 1.3 this means hex-editing 2 occurrences of session.minecraft.net in gx and asu class.
+  * As of 1.3 this means hex-editing 2 occurrences of session.minecraft.net in gx and asu class in mc.jar in addition to the launcher.
       * A video will soon be made explaining this.

 Upcoming Features / To Do
 -------------------------

-1. Test Code
+1. Fix non-premium login check bug
+2. Make tutorials on hex editing